daleksla/daleksla/README.md

 # daleksla (Github Profile)
+## README

 My name is Salih.
+My programming speciality is in the world of Parallel, Distributed, and Unix-derived Systems Programming.

-I am a postgraduate student studying Computer Science.
+I am currently a postgraduate student studying Computer Science, and am slated to work for the University of Birmingham upon my course's conclusion.

-I have many open source resources, libraries and applications which are ranging from interesting & informative to even potentially useful.
-They should all be under GPL2 but check to be sure
+I have many open source resources, libraries and applications, ranging from interesting & informative to even potentially useful.
+They should all be under GPLv2 but check to be sure

-See my [LinkedIn](https://www.linkedin.com/in/salih-ahmed-821aa7196/) for my professional profile
+See my [LinkedIn](https://www.linkedin.com/in/salih-msa/) for my professional profile